QuadSpinner/Gaea-Docs/source/Guide/05-Build/3-Scale.md

 These options are known as the **Output Range** options in the Build Manager.
 See @building for information on setting those options.
 Below we will discuss the implications of each option.

 There is no right or wrong way to scale the output range.
-It depends on what target application you are using, and how.
+It depends on what target application you are using and how.

 #### Raw Scale